Credit card: Usage

-Many banks now also offer the option of electronic statements, either in lieu of or in addition to physical statements, which can be viewed at any time by the cardholder via the issuer's online banking website.
-Notification of the availability of a new statement is generally sent to the cardholder's email address.
-If the card issuer has chosen to allow it, the cardholder may have other options for payment besides a physical check, such as an electronic transfer of funds from a checking account.
-Depending on the issuer, the cardholder may also be able to make multiple payments during a single statement period, possibly enabling them to utilize the credit limit on the card several times.
+In addition, many banks offer the option of electronic statements, either instead of or in addition to physical statements, which can be viewed at any time by the cardholder via the issuer's online banking website.
+Notification that a new statement is available is generally sent to a cardholder's email address.
+If the card issuer allows it, the cardholder may have additional payment options beyond a physical check, such as an electronic funds transfer from a checking account.
+Depending on the issuer, a cardholder may also be able to make multiple payments during a single statement period, potentially letting the cardholder utilize a card's credit limit several times.